mapbox/flutter-mapbox-gl/README.md

 - **Have a bug to report?** [Open an issue](https://github.com/mapbox/flutter-mapbox-gl/issues/new).
 If possible, include a full log and information which shows the issue.
 - **Have a feature request?** [Open an issue](https://github.com/mapbox/flutter-mapbox-gl/issues/new).
 Tell us what the feature should do and why you want the feature.

 ## Sample code

-This repository's own code and demo app is code for you to reference.
+[This repository's example library](https://github.com/mapbox/flutter-mapbox-gl/tree/master/example/lib) is currently the best place for you to find reference code for this project.

-It doesn't currently use Flutter, but you could download the [Mapbox Demo App](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo) to see what's possible with the Mapbox Maps SDK for Android.
-Perhaps you'll find use cases in it which you'd like to see in this Flutter project.

 ## Contributing